 Manuel Pellegrini is currently in charge of Manchester City but he will be replaced by Pep Guardiola at the end of the season and the Chilean manager is going to become a viable option for Everton in case that they do decide to sack Roberto Martinez.

-Martinez is hoping that he can maintain his managerial role in Everton for at least another season but the final decision will ultimately depend on the board of directors of Everton and after having gone through a string of underwhelming results, the future of Roberto Martinez is not looking so bright.
+Martinez is hoping that he can maintain his managerial role in Everton for at least another season but the final decision will ultimately depend on the board of directors of Everton and after having gone through a string of underwhelming results, the future of Roberto Martinez is not looking so bright, with Ladbrokes predicting an early exit.

 Everton has not managed to win a Premier League game since March 1 when they claimed a 3-1 triumph over Aston Villa and this just shows how much Roberto Martinez has been struggling to push his team forward and the possibility of getting sacked is a realistic outcome.